-Trail running vs road running: Which is right for you?
+Trail running vs. road running: Which is right for you?

-Trail running vs road running.
+Trail running vs. road running.
 It's all the same, right?
 Running on the road or running on the trail, you're putting one foot in front of the other to chase those miles.
 Not so fast!
 While there are many similarities, there are also many differences and things to consider between the two.

 Running on the roads is more common than trail running for obvious reasons.
 You can throw on your shoes and head out for your morning loop right from your doorstep (unless you're one of the lucky few who have trail accessibility from home).
-Most of us are familiar with our neighbourhood and feel comfortable running those routes.
+Most of us are familiar with our neighborhood and feel comfortable running those routes.
 For most, running the trails means a car or bike ride to reach the trailhead.

 When you're running on the road, you can easily zone out or focus on a podcast without much concern about losing your footing or tripping.
-Running on most trails is more demanding and requires mental focus to keep from tripping over roots, rocks and debris.
+Running on most trails is more demanding and requires mental focus to keep from tripping over roots, rocks, and debris.

 Nothing against the roads or pavement around town, but nothing compares to some of the breathtaking views you earn when going for a run in nature.
 There's beauty to be had on the trails!

 Pacing may be the biggest challenge, in my opinion, for a roadrunner new to the trail.
 When running on the road, you can dial in a pace and maintain it.
 When you're running the trails, however, you can expect your pace to be blazing fast as you're bombing down a smooth downhill switchback and then four minutes slower when you're bent over pushing into your knees to climb the backside of the hill or mountain.
 Not to mention, your pace is likely to be slower as you're cautiously avoiding roots and rocks.

 In addition, on the road, you can open your stride up and get into a rhythm.
 On the trail, you're likely going to be taking shorter, more intentional steps.